elvis-chuks/covid-19-tracker/README.md

 ### Login
-This endpoint is used to validate already registered users which accepts a json payload in the request body
+This endpoint is used to validate already registered users which accepts a json payload in the request body and returns a json payload containing a token

 ```json
 {